-- buy gum, hard candies, toothpicks, and other things you can use to help fight the urge to vape
+- Buy gum, hard candies, toothpicks, and other things to help fight the urge to vape.

-- talk to a therapist or review online resources
+- Talk with a therapist or review online resources.

-Ramp up your motivation by circling the date on your calendar, dedicating a special page to it in your planner, or treating yourself to something on that day, like a dinner out or a movie you’ve been wanting to see.
+Ramp up your motivation by circling the date on your calendar, dedicating a special page to it in your planner, or treating yourself to something on that day, like a dinner out or a movie you’ve wanted to see.

 A 2019 review of three randomized controlled trials (considered the “gold standard” of research) also found evidence to suggest people who quit abruptly were more likely to quit successfully than those who tried to quit by gradually cutting back.

 That said, gradually quitting can still work for some people.
-If you decide to go this route, just remember to keep your end goal of quitting completely in sight.
+If you decide to go this route, remember to keep your goal of quitting completely in sight.

-Your healthcare provider or pharmacist can help you find the right dosage.
+A healthcare professional can help you find the right dosage.
 Some vaping products deliver more nicotine than cigarettes, so you may need to begin NRT at a higher dosage than if you smoked traditional cigarettes.

 What about cigarettes?

-Given all the unknowns around vaping, switching to cigarettes might seem like a safer option.
+Given all the unknowns around vaping, switching to cigarettes might seem safer.
 It’s not that simple, though.
 Going back to cigarettes might lower your risk for vaping-related illnesses, but you’ll still:

-Recognizing emotions that trigger vaping urges can help you take more productive steps to manage those emotions, like talking to loved ones or journaling about them.
+Recognizing emotions that trigger vaping urges can help you take more productive steps to manage those emotions, like talking with loved ones or journaling about them.